Be Aware This article is written for those who wish to protect native bird species against the introduced and now invasive House Sparrow.

 For the purpose of this article, HOSP is used instead of typing out the words - House Sparrow.

-Early in the nesting cycle, the nest of HOSP's can be taken out of any birdhouse they invade, dispose of the nesting material with the trash.
+Early in the nesting cycle, the nest of HOSP's can be taken out of any birdhouse they invade, dispose of the nesting material with your house trash.

 You can only do this early in the nesting cycle due to a phenomena referred to as HOSP revenge.

-Some people have witnessed after destroying the eggs of HOSP's, the HOSP will attack any cavity nesting birds that have nest close to where the HOSP were nesting.
-It's thought that they interpret the egg destruction is from other cavity nesting birds.
+Some people have witnessed after destroying the eggs of HOSP's, the HOSP will attack any birds that have nest close to where the HOSP were nesting. (cavity nesting birds)

-In retaliation, the HOSP will destroy others eggs even killing the young and adults.
+In retaliation, the HOSP will destroy eggs,young and even the adults.
 Once the eggs have been laid, the next method is the best alternative.

 There are many nestbox traps that have been developed for catching these birds.
 The type of house being used will determine the trap type.

 Some traps are made for Bluebird houses and others work better for Purple Martin Housing.
-The Insert Trap to the left works well for Bluebird Houses and is one of the most popular types for protecting Bluebirds.
+The Insert Trap above works well for Bluebird Houses and is one of the most popular types for protecting Bluebirds.

 There are other types of insert traps that work better on Purple Martin housing.
 Check online to see what's available.
-Some insert traps are house specific so you may have to shop around to find what you need.
+You'll find some insert traps are house specific.
+A good resource is the Purple Martin Conservation Association.

 These are probably my favorite types of traps since they capture so many HOSP's.

-The two photos show the types I'm currently useing.
+The two photos show the types I'm currently using.
 The first is from Sparrowtrap.net and is an elevator trap.